Projects per year

 -

-Seahorse platform: the Agilent Seahorse Flux Analyser with integrated normalization system
+Seahorse platform: the Agilent Seahorse Flux Analyser with integrated normalization system.

-Ann Massie (Infrastructure coordinator)
+Massie, A. (Infrastructure coordinator)

 Pharmaceutical and Pharmacological SciencesFacility/equipment: Equipment › no e-resource/single sited